-Faculty Honor Committee and Student Honor Committee members will soon join the AI Working Group, which will conduct empirical research into artificial intelligence.
-This group will work for several weeks to draft a background paper that will provide a list of recommendations for setting the AI policy ahead of the Honor Code Charter Review next semester.
+Students and Faculty members will soon join the AI Working Group, which will conduct empirical research into artificial intelligence.
+Following its first meeting this December, the group will work throughout the Spring semester to draft a background paper that will aid the Honor Code Charter Review as it revises AI policy next academic year.

-The AI Working Group is led by College third-year Lucas Daley, who is on the Student Advisory Board and the Student Honor Committee.
+The AI Working Group is led by College third-year Lucas Daley, the Chair and Hearing Coordinator of the Student Honor Committee.
 Daley emphasized that extensive research on AI was necessary for Oberlin’s AI policy to adjust to the rapid development of AI.

 “At the time of the last Charter Review, AI had little to no documented history of classroom use, whether authorized or unauthorized,” Daley said.
 “As we know, technology develops exponentially and we now have a host of data and analysis to draw on that can inform us a lot better.
 So the working group aims to synthesize the available information into a digestible format.”

-Daley explained that the AI Working Group sought to empirically research artificial intelligence by studying the programs at other academic institutions, but also looking at AI policy within government agencies and the private sector.
+Daley explained that the AI Working Group sought to empirically research applications and policies surrounding artificial intelligence by studying the programs at other academic institutions, but also looking at AI policy within government agencies and the private sector.

 “Next fall they’ll have a completed background paper that goes over … analysis of AI cases at Oberlin, current and future applications of AI in class assignments, academic research, professional settings, and then other policies on AI across institutions from other colleges and universities, academic journals, in the private sector, [and] in government,” Daley said.